jtipton2/sierraMISC/README.md

 ## fitHeating.py & fitPulse.py
 Requires the SEACAS exodus python module.
 Uses fitData to interpolate neutronics point clouds onto a mesh in ExodusII format.

+## makeTemps.py
+Requires the SEACAS exodus python module.
+Opens a heat transfer solution and opens a neutronics proton pulse temperature rise field.
+Creates a new ExodusII file that contains combined temperature fields at defeined timestamps.
+(This file is then used to drive a Sierra Explicit Dynamic simulation driven by temperature field-induced thermal expansion.)

 ## sierraExport.py
 Requires the SEACAS exodus python module.
 Gathers the elemental stress tensors at all available time steps and saves the results in binary Numpy format.